MarcoPWx/AI-OS-CE/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions make AI-OS Storybook better for everyone.
+Your contributions make AI-OS-CE better for everyone.
 We appreciate your time and effort!

 ---

 **Questions?** Feel free to open an issue or discussion thread.

-**Ready to contribute?** Check out our [good first issues](https://github.com/MarcoPWx/AI-OS-Storybook/labels/good%20first%20issue)!
+**Ready to contribute?** Check out our [good first issues](https://github.com/MarcoPWx/AI-OS-CE/labels/good%20first%20issue)!